mah0001/metadata-editor-docs-v2/documenting_microdata.md

 By default, all content entered in the metadata entry page will consist of plain text (which will be saved in XML or JSON format).
 A few fields may allow entering formatted content (markdown, HTML, or LaTex formulas); which fields allow for such formating is determined in the template design.

 We provide below a description of the metadata elements contained in the `Study description` section of the default metadata template provided in the Metadata Editor.
+Other templates may show a different selection, different labels, or present the elements in a different sequence.
 For each element, we provide between brackets the name (the *key*) of the element in the metadata standard.
+When you document a dataset, it is not expected that all these elements will be filled.
+Fill all required elements, all recommended elements when content can be made available, and fill as many as the other elements (the required and recommended elements will be those marked as *required* or *recommended* in the metadata standard or template).

 **IDENTIFICATION**

-- **`title`** This element is "Required".
+- **`Title`** (*title*) This element is "Required".
 Provide here the full authoritative title for the study.
 Make sure to use a unique name for each distinct study.
 The title should indicate the time period covered.
 For example, in a country conducting monthly labor force surveys, the title of a study would be like “Labor Force Survey, December 2020”.
 When a survey spans two years (for example, a household income and expenditure survey conducted over a period of 12 months from June 2020 to June 2021), the range of years can be provided in the title, for example “Household Income and Expenditure Survey 2020-2021”.
 The title of a survey should be its official name as stated on the survey questionnaire or in other study documents (report, etc.).
 Including the country name in the title is optional (another metadata element is used to identify the reference countries).
 Pay attention to the consistent use of capitalization in the title.

-- **`sub_title`** The `sub-title` is a secondary title used to amplify or state certain limitations on the main title, for example to add information usually associated with a sequential qualifier for a survey.
+- **`Subtitle`** (*sub_title*) The `sub-title` is a secondary title used to amplify or state certain limitations on the main title, for example to add information usually associated with a sequential qualifier for a survey.
 For example, we may have “[country] Universal Primary Education Project, Impact Evaluation Survey 2007” as `title`, and “Baseline dataset” as `sub-title`.
 Note that this information could also be entered as a Title with no Subtitle: “[country] Universal Primary Education Project, Impact Evaluation Survey 2007 - Baseline dataset”.

-- **`alternate_title`** The `alternate_title` will typically be used to capture the abbreviation of the survey title.
+- **`Alternate title`** (*alternate_title*) The `alternate_title` will typically be used to capture the abbreviation of the survey title.
 Many surveys are known and referred to by their acronym.
 The survey reference year(s) may be included.
 For example, the "Demographic and Health Survey 2012" would be abbreviated as "DHS 2012", or the "Living Standards Measurement Study 2020-2012" as "LSMS 2020-2021".

-- **`translated_title`** In countries with more than one official language, a translation of the title may be provided here.
+- **`Translated title`** (*translated_title*) In countries with more than one official language, a translation of the title may be provided here.
 Likewise, the translated title may simply be a translation into English from a country’s own language.
 Special characters should be properly displayed, such as accents and other stress marks or different alphabets.

-- **`idno`** `idno` is the primary identifier of the dataset.
+- **`Primary ID`** (*idno*) `idno` is the primary identifier of the dataset.
 It is a unique identification number used to identify the study (survey, census or other).
 A unique identifier is required for cataloguing purpose, so this element is declared as "Required".
 The identifier will allow users to cite the dataset properly.
 The identifier must be unique within the catalog.
 Ideally, it should also be globally unique; the recommended option is to obtain a Digital Object Identifier (DOI) for the study.
 Alternatively, the `idno` can be constructed by an organization using a consistent scheme.
 The scheme could for example be “catalog-country-study-year-version”, where country is the 3-letter ISO country code, producer is the abbreviation of the producing agency, study is the study acronym, year is the reference year (or the year the study started), version is a version number.
 Using that scheme, the Uganda 2005 Demographic and Health Survey for example would have the following `idno` (where “MDA” stand for “My Data Archive”): MDA_UGA_DHS_2005_v01.
 Note that the schema allows you to provide more than one identifier for a same study (in element `identifiers`); a catalog-specific identifier is thus not incompatible with a globally unique identifier like a DOI.
 The identifier should not contain blank spaces.

-- **`identifiers`** This repeatable element is used to enter identifiers (IDs) other than the `idno` entered in the Title statement.
+- **`Other identifiers`** (*identifiers*) This repeatable element is used to enter identifiers (IDs) other than the `idno` entered in the Title statement.
 It can for example be a Digital Object Identifier (DOI).
 The `idno` can be repeated here (the `idno` element does not provide a `type` parameter; if a DOI or other standard reference ID is used as `idno`, it is recommended to repeat it here with the identification of its `type`).
   - **`type`** The type of unique ID, e.g. "DOI".
   - **`identifier`** The identifier itself.

-- **`series_name`** The name of the series to which the study belongs.
+- **`Study type`** (*series_name*) The name of the series to which the study belongs.
 For example, "Living Standards Measurement Study (LSMS)" or "Demographic and Health Survey (DHS)" or "Multiple Indicator Cluster Survey VII (MICS7)".
 A description of the series can be provided in the element "series_info".

-- **`series_info`** A study may be repeated at regular intervals (such as an annual labor force survey), or be part of an international survey program (such as the MICS, DHS, LSMS and others).
+- **`Series information`** (*series_info*) A study may be repeated at regular intervals (such as an annual labor force survey), or be part of an international survey program (such as the MICS, DHS, LSMS and others).
 The series statement provides information on the series. the element is a brief description of the characteristics of the series, including when it started, how many rounds were already implemented, and who is in charge would be provided here.

 **VERSION**

-- **`version`** The version number, also known as release or edition.
+- **`Version name`** (*version*) The version number, also known as release or edition.

-- **`version_date`** The ISO 8601 standard for dates (YYYY-MM-DD) is recommended for use with the "date" attribute.
+- **`Version date`** (*version_date*) The ISO 8601 standard for dates (YYYY-MM-DD) is recommended for use with the "date" attribute.

-- **`version_resp`** The person(s) or organization(s) responsible for this version of the study.
+- **`Version responsibility`** (*version_resp*) The person(s) or organization(s) responsible for this version of the study.

-- **`version_notes`** Version notes should provide a brief report on the changes made through the versioning process.
+- **`Notes on version`** (*version_notes*) Version notes should provide a brief report on the changes made through the versioning process.
 The note should indicate how this version differs from other versions of the same dataset.

 **OVERVIEW**

-- **`abstract`** An un-formatted summary describing the purpose, nature, and scope of the data collection, special characteristics of its contents, major subject areas covered, and what questions the primary investigator(s) attempted to answer when they conducted the study.
+- **`Abstract`** (*abstract*) An un-formatted summary describing the purpose, nature, and scope of the data collection, special characteristics of its contents, major subject areas covered, and what questions the primary investigator(s) attempted to answer when they conducted the study.
 The summary should ideally be between 50 and 5000 characters long.
 The abstract should provide a clear summary of the purposes, objectives and content of the survey.
 It should be written by a researcher or survey statistician aware of the study.
 Inclusion of this element is strongly recommended.

-- **`data_kind`** This field describes the main type of microdata generated by the study: survey data, census/enumeration data, aggregate data, clinical data, event/transaction data, program source code, machine-readable text, administrative records data, experimental data, psychological test, textual data, coded textual, coded documents, time budget diaries, observation data/ratings, process-produced data, etc. A controlled vocabulary should be used as this information may be used to build facets (filters) in a catalog user interface.
+- **`Kind of data`** (*data_kind*) This field describes the main type of microdata generated by the study: survey data, census/enumeration data, aggregate data, clinical data, event/transaction data, program source code, machine-readable text, administrative records data, experimental data, psychological test, textual data, coded textual, coded documents, time budget diaries, observation data/ratings, process-produced data, etc. A controlled vocabulary should be used as this information may be used to build facets (filters) in a catalog user interface.

-- **`analysis_unit`** A study can have multiple units of analysis.
+- **`Unit of analysis`** (analysis_unit**) A study can have multiple units of analysis.
 This field will list the various units that can be analyzed.
 For example, a Living Standard Measurement Study (LSMS) may have collected data on households and their members (individuals), on dwelling characteristics, on prices in local markets, on household enterprises, on agricultural plots, and on characteristics of health and education facilities in the sample areas.

 **SCOPE**

-- **`keywords`** Keywords are words or phrases that describe salient aspects of a data collection's content.
+- **`Keywords`** (*keywords*) Keywords are words or phrases that describe salient aspects of a data collection's content.
 The addition of keywords can significantly improve the discoverability of data.
 Keywords can summarize and improve the description of the content or subject matter of a study.
 For example, keywords "poverty", "inequality", "welfare", and "prosperity" could be attached to a household income survey used to generate poverty and inequality indicators (for which these keywords may not appear anywhere else in the metadata).
 A controlled vocabulary can be employed.
 Keywords can be selected from a standard thesaurus, preferably an international, multilingual thesaurus.
   - **`keyword`** A keyword (or phrase).
   - **`vocab`** The controlled vocabulary from which the keyword is extracted, if any.
   - **`uri`** The URI of the controlled vocabulary used, if any.

-- **`topics`** The `topics` field indicates the broad substantive topic(s) that the study covers.
+- **`Topics`** (*topics*) The `topics` field indicates the broad substantive topic(s) that the study covers.
 A topic classification facilitates referencing and searches in on-line data catalogs.
   - **`topic`** The label of the topic.
 Topics should be selected from a standard controlled vocabulary such as the [Council of European Social Science Data Archives (CESSDA) Topic Classification](https://vocabularies.cessda.eu/vocabulary/TopicClassification).
   - **`vocab`** The specification (name including the version) of the controlled vocabulary in use.
   - **`uri`** A link (URL) to the controlled vocabulary website.